Contact:

 Interior demolition and cutting in buildings made of ready-mix concrete

 During interior demolition, non-load-bearing components and fixtures are removed before load-bearing elements are processed.
 Cutting and sawing techniques deliver precise separations, for example for door and window openings, separation cuts in slabs, or balcony removal.
-A concrete pulverizer then bites off remaining areas; Multi Cutters and steel shear cut exposed reinforcement.
+A concrete pulverizer then bites off remaining areas; Multi Cutters and steel shears cut exposed reinforcement.
 In industrial plants, safely removing connected steel tanks or piping may be required before cutting the concrete; suitable cutting tools such as tank cutters are available for this, while the concrete members are processed separately.
+Sequencing, temporary shoring, and controlled waste logistics keep circulation routes clear and reduce secondary handling.

 Combination shears and Multi Cutters working together

 Combination shears unite crushing and cutting functions and are suitable when material cross-sections vary.
 Multi Cutters cut reinforcement, a tension anchor, dowel bars, or light steel sections embedded in ready-mix concrete members.
-The coordinated sequence—cutting, cracking, splitting—reduces downtime and facilitates clean material separation.
+The coordinated sequence – cutting, cracking, splitting – reduces downtime and facilitates clean material separation.
+Defined interfaces between teams and tools shorten idle times and enhance safety.

 Rock excavation, tunnel construction, and ready-mix concrete: method transitions